 Avoid the scams

-How to manage it: when buying shares online, go with our broker selection.
+How to manage it: When buying shares online, go with our broker selection.
 We have an active account with the brokers we selected and we test them regularly.

 Diversify your portfolio

-Avoid crappy shares
+Avoid crappy stocks

 How to manage: